bunkahle/PILasOPENCV/README.md

 	im.show()

 # Attention:
-This is a very unstable development version.
-Use with care.
-Not much testing has been done to it though tests have been done which can be found in the tests directory.
+This is a quite stable development version.
+Still use with care.
+Testing has been done to it and tests can be found in the tests directory.

 # TO DO:
 The most used classes and methods like ImageMode, ImageColor, ImageChops are implemented but have not been fully tested.
 Image, ImageFont, ImageDraw, ImageGrab and ImageFilter have been tested with several testcases.